- Your Guide to Fragrances

 - Woody oriental: This subfamily focuses on earthier notes, mixing them in with spices for a well-rounded finish.
 Here, you can expect to find the inclusion of patchouli and sandalwood.

-This crisp, oriental fragrance is a timeless addition to any woman’s scent wardrobe, combining lightly floral top notes with a warm heart of sweet magnolia and cyclamen.
-This is rounded beautifully off with a combination of sandalwood-musks and vanilla for a truly warming scent that wears perfectly all-year round.
+This floral, oriental fragrance is a timeless addition to any woman’s scent wardrobe, combining lightly sweet top notes with a warm heart of tiger orchid.
+This is rounded beautifully off with a combination of toffee and patchouli for a truly warming scent that wears perfectly all-year round.

 SPLURGER: £79.00 for 50ml